-The MMA and Suffolk University are partnering on a new initiative to help cities and towns prepare the next generation of municipal finance managers.
+The MMA and Suffolk University are partners in an initiative to help cities and towns prepare the next generation of municipal finance managers.

 The MMA-Suffolk Municipal Finance Management Seminar, which launched in March 2019, is held over the course of four and a half Fridays and covers basics such as municipal budgeting, municipal accounting, treasury functions, and property assessment.
 The second Municipal Finance Management Seminar will be held in November and December of 2020 in Southborough.
 Applications are now open for the spring 2021 program.

 The seminar was developed in response to concerns from local officials about the availability of municipal finance professionals.
-A statewide MMA survey of cities and towns conducted in February 2018 found that more than one-third of communities expect vacancies in key municipal finance positions in the next five years, and just 10 percent of those communities had identified a qualified internal candidate for the position.
+An MMA statewide survey of cities and towns in 2018 found that more than one-third of communities expect vacancies in key municipal finance positions in the next five years, and just 10 percent of those communities had identified a qualified internal candidate for the position.

-In the fall of 2017, the MMA participated in the Local Government Workforce Skills Gap group convened by Lt.
-Gov. Karyn Polito.
-This working group identified key areas of opportunity to grow the pipeline of municipal finance professionals.
-Strategies identified include more opportunities for academic training and learning.
+In 2017, the MMA participated in the Local Government Workforce Skills Gap group convened by Lt.
+Gov. Karyn Polito, which identified opportunities to help fill the need for municipal finance professionals, including more academic training and learning.